Hess's Law of Constant Heat Summation

-The total enthalpy change for a reaction is independent of the route taken, provided initial and final conditions are the same.
+The total enthalpy change for a reaction is independent of the route taken, provided initial and final conditions are identical.
 Enthalpy is a state function.

 Formation Cycle